Book I — The Drifter

 Beyond weapons and armor, a Frontier character carries:

-• Lantern and Oil (6 hours of light per fill).
+• Lantern and Oil (§15) — 6 hours of light per fill; negates Darkness penalties.

-• Lockpicks (if you do that kind of work).
+• Lockpicks — +1 Finesse, if you do that kind of work.

 The full gear list, with prices and effects, lives in the gear files.
 Don’t underbuy salt.
 Veterans never run out of salt.

 1. Carry more salt than you think you need.
-It is consumable, it is light, and it is the difference between safe sleep and being eaten alive by Walking Dead.
+It is consumable, light, and the difference between safe sleep and being dragged off by something that used to be a person.

 2. Specialty ammunition is for specialty problems.
-A box of Salt Rounds is useless against Consortium Enforcers.
+A pouch of Salt Rounds is wasted on Consortium Enforcers.
 Save them for the Psionic ambush you didn’t see coming.